-A Refurbished product is one that’s been returned to Bose, for any reason.
-It’s then thoroughly inspected, tested and serviced to meet strict Bose sound quality standards—the same as a new product.
+A Certified Refurbished Product is one that’s been returned to Bose, for any reason.
+It’s then thoroughly inspected, tested, and serviced to meet strict Bose sound quality standards — the same as a new product.
 Appearance is closely examined; products occasionally have minor, nearly imperceptible blemishes.
-All Refurbished products have the same warranty as new products.
+All refurbished products have the same warranty as new products.
 And are available only from Bose.
 Quantities are limited.

 Music makes you feel free.
 Wires shouldn’t get in the way of that.
 SoundLink wireless headphones—Refurbished are engineered for exceptional sound, which stays consistent at any volume thanks to a combination of exclusive technologies.
 With clear calls in any environment, durable materials and a comfortable fit, you can experience wireless freedom.
 And uncompromised performance.

 If you didn’t think wireless headphones could sound as good as wired, wait until you hear ours.
 Get deep, immersive sound and seamlessly switch between two Bluetooth® devices without missing a beat of your music—and multi-function controls on the right earcup mean you don’t have to reach for your device to change volume or tracks.
 And for NFC-enabled phones, just tap the device to the side of the right earcup for quick and easy pairing.* These are headphones engineered to deliver a better wireless experience—because nothing should come between you and your music.